autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

 - rely on the blocklist of another instance/group of people you trust (not my preferred option, as I had bad experiences with my instance ending up on some trusted blocklists, and even the managers of the blocklist being unsure as to the reason, although if it works for you then great)
 - acknowledge that your moderation will be reactive rather than proactive (if the people on your instance like this approach then great, I've seen it work really well on other instances)

-I'd also recommend being as transparent as you can about moderation decisions to everybody on your instance - I understand wanting to keep your instance's blocklist private to avoid scrutiny, but being transparent to the people on your instance about the moderation decisions you're making, why you're making them, and being open to disagreement is not only the right thing to do in my opinion, but it also shows to everybody on your instance the work you're putting in to keep everything running, and helps them trust you running the instance.
+I'd also recommend being as transparent as you can about moderation decisions to everybody on your instance - I understand wanting to keep your instance's blocklist private to avoid scrutiny, but being transparent to the people on your instance about the moderation decisions you're making, why you're making them, and being open to disagreement is not only the right thing to do in my opinion, but it also shows them the work you're putting in to keep everything running, and helps them trust you running the instance.

 ## Did my approach work?